-Lewisham is the last London borough without a cinema.
+Lewisham was for many years the last London borough without a cinema.
 But, back in the 1930s, there were over twenty venues showing films!
 This page gives more information about some of the cinemas that used to exist throughout the actual borough, including Lewisham Central, Lee, Catford, Downham, Sydenham, Hither Green, Forest Hill, Brockley, Deptford and New Cross.

 The Obelisk, 12 Loampit Vale, Lewisham.
 Opened in 1912, closed in 1923.
 Now the site of the Lewisham main bus and rail station.

 Gaumont Palace, 1-5 Loampit Vale.
 Opened in 1932, later renamed Odeon, closed in 1981 and demolished in 1991.
 The largest cinema in Lewisham, it initially had 3050 seats.

 Prince of Wales Cinema, 210 Lewisham High Road.
 Opened in 1922, closed in 1959 and later demolished.

 King’s Hall, 15 High Street, Lewisham.
 Opened in 1912, bomb-damaged during the second world war.
 Later known as the Rex Cinema, then Studio 6 & 7.
 Closed in 1986 and was later demolished.
 A new house and an access road (Kings Hall Mews) were built on the site.

 Rex Cinema, later renamed Studios 6/7, 15 Lewisham High Street.
 Opened in 1950, closed in 1986 and demolished in 1988.

 The Eros Cinema, 135-137 Rushey Green, Catford.
 Opened in 1952 in what used to be known as the Hippodrome (which also showed films between 1931 and 1933).
 Closed in 1959 and was demolished in 1960.
 The Eros House now sits on the cinema’s location.